MrDerpySour/FEL/docs/custom-commands.md

 In [this](loading-executing) tutorial I said that when executing an event, you should always use the `execute` function.
 So when do you use the executeEvent function?
 Inside custom commands!

-If you want to execute an event inside a custom coammand, you should use use the `executeEvent` function.
+If you want to execute an event inside a custom command, you should use use the `executeEvent` function.
 The difference?
 At the end of the `execute` function it resets the `fatal_error_` boolean, this needs to be done at the very end.